My Time Snorting Cocaine and Taking Beatings in a Turkish Prison

 What were the other people in for?

-A lot of them were murderers actually, doing 35-year sentences.
+A lot of them were murderers actually, doing 35 year sentences.
 They made me toughen up a lot.
-I’d wonder why my friend was calm all the time, and he said to me in Turkish, “patience”.
+I’d wander why my friend was calm all the time, and he said to me in Turkish, “patience”.
 I had a nine-year sentence and would probably do six, but I couldn’t bitch about that ‘cos that’s nothing.
 All these guys were young, like 24, 25 – my age now.

 What did you think when you got nine years?